 When working on their websites, many companies find the task of copywriting quite daunting.
 However, you can follow some straightforward tips to help your page rank highly on Google with good SEO (Search Engine Optimisation) and clear, readable content.

 - Write content with your customer in mind.
-Obviously you should have Google rankings in mind when creating new copy on your website, but bear in mind that your customers will read your text – and you don’t want to put them off by having a website littered with indecipherable gobbledegook.
+Obviously, you should have Google rankings in mind when creating new copy on your website but bear in mind that your customers will read your text – and you don’t want to put them off by having a website littered with indecipherable gobbledegook.

 - Avoid needless repetition.
 Having pages littered with the same keyword over and over is not really much use any more.
-You should use keywords prominently, but putting the same word or phrase in the one page dozens of times can be penalised.
+You should use keywords prominently, but putting the same word or phrase in the same page dozens of times can be penalised.